ncabral3/CIS470-Activity-6/README.md

 ![drawing](./img/createWebApp.png)

-The use the information below to create a Web App.
+Use the information below to create a Web App.

 ![drawing](./img/createWebApp2.png)